Elsa becomes first hurricane of 2021 season

 Southeast should monitor storm’s progress closely

-Tropical Storm Elsa has strengthened rather quickly and become the first hurricane of the 2021 season.
+Tropical Storm Elsa has become the first hurricane of the 2021 season after strengthening rather quickly.

 As Elsa moves into the northern Caribbean, it will have some land interaction – possibly with Hispaniola and Cuba – which should weaken the storm.
+The National Hurricane Center says a sustained wind of 74 mph with a gust to 86 mph was recently reported this morning in Barbados.

 Forecast confidence is not great with this one as our two major forecast models are in big disagreement on the strength of the storm.